d4n3sh/thedaneshproject/content/posts/2008-09-23-opensuse-111-beta-1-released.md

 Linux kernel 2.6.27rc5.

 GNOME 2.24 and KDE 4.1.x will be the default desktop choices.
-KDE 3.5.10 will still available under the &#8220;other window managers&#8221; section.
+KDE 3.5.10 will still available under the "other window managers" section.
 I'm not a big fan of KDE 4 yet but for testing I'll take it for a spin.

 Amarok 2.0 Beta 1 for KDE 4 and Banshee 3.1 for GNOME.
 Amarok 2 is gonna rock!!